-Notes to the Financial Statements For the years ended July 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Condensed Financial Statements For the years ended July 31, 2024 and 2023 (Expressed in Canadian Dollars)

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION (Continued)

 (d) Impairment

 An impairment loss is recognized when the carrying amount of an asset, or its cash generating unit ("CGU"), exceeds its recoverable amount.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
 Impairment losses are recognized in profit and loss for the year.
 Impairment losses recognized in respect of CGUs are allocated first to reduce the carrying amount of any goodwill allocated to CGUs and then to reduce the carrying amount of the other assets in the unit on a pro-rata basis.